Canadian Expeditionary Force: Bermudians

-Labour
+Chinese Labour Corps

 Chinese labourers were also brought over to Europe, especially the Canadian Railway Troops.
 From 1917 to 1918 84,000 Chinese labourers were recruited for the Chinese Labour Corps from China (via Shandong Province) that were shipped to Canada and then some to the Western Front.
 Many of these labourers died in Belgium and France.

 Operations

 Battle of Ypres

-The 1915 Battle of Ypres, the first engagement of Canadian forces in the Great War, exposed Canadian soldiers and their commanders to modern war.
+The Second Battle of Ypres in 1915, the first engagement of Canadian forces in the Great War, exposed Canadian soldiers and their commanders to modern war.
 They had previously experienced the effects of shellfire and participated in aggressive trench raiding despite a lack of formal training and generally inferior equipment.
 They were equipped with the frequently malfunctioning Ross rifle, the older, lighter and less reliable Colt machine gun and an inferior Canadian copy of British webbing equipment that rotted quickly and fell apart in the wet of the trenches.

 In April 1915, they were introduced to yet another facet of modern war, gas.
 The Germans employed chlorine gas to create a hole in the French lines adjacent to the Canadian force and poured troops into the gap.
 The Canadians, operating for the most part in small groups and under local commanders, fired into the flanks of the German advance, forcing it to turn its attention onto the Canadian sector.
 For three days, Canadian and reinforcing British units fought to contain the penetration with a series of counter-attacks while using handkerchiefs soaked in urine to neutralize effects of the gas.
 One in every three of the inexperienced but determined Canadians became a casualty.
 The senior Canadian officers were also inexperienced at first and lacked communications with most of their troops.
 Notable among these was Arthur Currie, a brigade commander later became the commander of the Canadian Corps and who appointed as his divisional commanders only those who had fought well in this engagement.
-The battle cost the British Expeditionary Force - BEF (of which the Canadian Corps was a part of) 59,275 men and the Canadian Expeditionary Force over 6000.
+The battle cost the British Expeditionary Force – BEF (of which the Canadian Corps was a part) 59,275 men and the Canadian Expeditionary Force over 6000.